Stefaaan06/Unity-Image-Pixelator/README.md

     Add a new package using the projects url: https://github.com/Stefaaan06/Unity-Editor-Physics-Simulation.git 2.
     Copy the ImagePixelator.cs into your project's Assets directory.

+Alternatively you can just download the repository and copy the "EditorPhysicsTool.cs" script into your Unity project's "Assets/Editor" directory.

 # Usage
     Add the "ImagePixelator.cs" script to a gameobject with a Image component.